 Allow List: Select all or the user group(s) that you want to use for this authentication profile.

 Failed Attempts: Configure this setting according to your security policy.
 (Optional)

 Lockout Time (min): Configure this setting according to your security policy.
 (Optional)

 Associate the RADIUS Server Profile to either a new Portal or an existing one.

 a.
-In the Palo Alto administrative interface, select Network tab > Global Protect > Portals then click Add.
+In the Palo Alto administrative interface, select Network tab > Global Protect > Portals.
+Click Add.

 b.
-Select the Authentication tab and change or add the authentication method to use the Authentication Profile created in step 2.
+Select the Authentication tab.
+Change or add the desired authentication method to use with the Authentication Profile created in step 2.

 c.
 Select OK and Commit.